top of page

 BIOGRAPHY

-Violinist Addison Teng is an internationally sought-after performer and teacher.
-He has given solo and chamber music performances across North America, Europe, and Asia and has performed as soloist with the Oberlin College Orchestra, Eastman String Fellowship Orchestra, Sinfonia Academy Orchestra in the Philippines, the University of Macedonia Symphony Orchestra, and Symphony Irvine.
+Violinist Addison Teng 鄧丞修 is an internationally sought-after performer and teacher.
+He has given solo and chamber music performances across the Americas, Europe, and Asia and has performed as soloist with the Oberlin College Orchestra, Eastman String Fellowship Orchestra, Sinfonia Academy Orchestra in the Philippines, the University of Macedonia Symphony Orchestra, Symphony Irvine, Concord Chamber Orchestra, Orquesta de Cuerdas de San Agustín, and Sea Coast Symphony.
+Teng is a founding member of the Fulton Chamber Players, who recently made their debut performance at Newport Classical in Rhode Island, and has played with the Grant Park Orchestra in Chicago.
 In 2018 he received the Outstanding Young Alumni Award at Oberlin College and Conservatory, which recognizes young alumni who have distinguished themselves in their professional careers and their service to humanity.
-A distinguished Alumnus of the Meadowmount School of Music, he has also been inducted into Marquis Who's Who.
+Teng has also been recognized as a Distinguished Alumnus of the Meadowmount School of Music and has been inducted into Marquis Who's Who.

 Teng is president and founder of the nonprofit Fulton Music Society and is the director of the Fulton Summer Music Academy, Fulton In Residence, and Fulton Conservatory of Music programs.
 He was previously on the faculty at DePaul University School of Music, the Music Institute of Chicago, and the Montecito International Music Festival.
-Teng began his teaching career as a teaching assistant at the Meadowmount School of Music and Northwestern University Bienen School of Music, assisting Sally Thomas, Amy Barlowe, and Roland and Almita Vamos.
-He has given masterclasses and coachings at Lawrence University, Eastman Pre-College, National Taiwan University of Arts, University of Hawai'i at Mānoa, New World School of the Arts, Pacific University, Istituto Musicale Sammarinese in San Marino, Conservatorio Bruno Maderna in Cesena, Italy, Istituto Superiore di Studi Musicali "Pietro Mascagni" in Livorno, Italy, Taipei American School, and Conservatório Villa-Lobos in Rio de Janeiro.
-Prior to founding Fulton, he took students on tours to the Philippines, Greece, Italy, and San Marino, where he gave masterclasses and performed with his students.
+Teng began his teaching career as the youngest teaching assistant in history at the Meadowmount School of Music and Northwestern University Bienen School of Music, assisting Sally Thomas, Amy Barlowe, and Roland and Almita Vamos.
+He has given masterclasses at institutions including the Colburn School of Music, Lawrence University, University of Denver Lamont School of Music, Eastman Pre-College, Xinghai Conservatory in China, Pôle Sup’93 in La Courneuve, France, Taiwan National University of Arts, Conservatorio Nacional de Música in Mexico City, University of Hawai'i at Mānoa, New World School of the Arts, Pacific University, Western University in Canada, Sejong University in Seoul, Korea, Ho Chi Minh Conservatory in Ho Chi Minh City, Vietnam, Orquesta de Cuerdas de San Agustín in San Augustín, México, Istituto Musicale Sammarinese in San Marino, Conservatorio Bruno Maderna in Cesena, Italy, Istituto Superiore di Studi Musicali "Pietro Mascagni" in Livorno, Italy, and Conservatório Villa-Lobos in Rio de Janeiro, Brazil.

 Teng's students have recently placed at competitions both locally and nationally, including DePaul Concerto Competition, Milwaukee Symphony Orchestra Bach Double Competition, Rockford Symphony Orchestra Concerto Competition, Hellam Young Artists Competition, Denver Young Artists National Violin Competition, Indianapolis Matinee Musicale Competition, Walgreens National Competition, Indiana School of Music Concerto Competition, Charleston International Music Competition, Confucius Music Festival Competition, and Sejong Music Competition.
-Many of his students have been admitted to top universities and conservatories, including Oberlin Conservatory, Juilliard School of Music, New England Conservatory, Indiana University, Northwestern University, Manhattan School of Music, Mannes New School of Music, and Berklee College of Music, and have been awarded Fulbright and Wells scholarships.
-His students have gone on to win jobs at the Lyric Opera of Chicago Orchestra, Milwaukee Symphony Orchestra, Grant Park Orchestra, Peninsula Music Festival, Evansville Philharmonic, Louisville Philharmonic, and Thunder Bay Symphony Orchestra.
-Teng’s students have soloed with the Chicago Youth Symphony Orchestra, Springfield Symphony, Denver Young Artist Orchestra, and Montecito Festival Orchestra, and have been guest concertmaster of Fort Wayne Philharmonic.
+Many of his students have been admitted to top universities and conservatories, including Oberlin Conservatory, Juilliard School of Music, New England Conservatory, Indiana University, Northwestern University, Manhattan School of Music, Mannes New School of Music, Peabody and Curtis Institute of Music, and Berklee College of Music, and have been awarded Fulbright and Wells scholarships.
+His students have gone on to win orchestral jobs at the Lyric Opera of Chicago, Milwaukee Symphony Orchestra, Indianapolis Symphony Orchestra, Grant Park Orchestra, Peninsula Music Festival, Evansville Philharmonic, Louisville Philharmonic, and Thunder Bay Symphony Orchestra.
+Teng’s students have soloed with the Milwaukee Symphony Orchestra, Indiana University Symphony Orchestra, Chicago Youth Symphony Orchestra, Springfield Symphony, Denver Young Artist Orchestra, and Montecito Festival Orchestra, and have been guest concertmaster of Fort Wayne Philharmonic.

 © 2024 by Addison Teng